Seven simple tips to get the best deal on your flights

 5. Don’t get caught out paying for extras

 Extras such as charges for checked-in bags, prices to reserve seats and meal costs can all add up, so only buy what you need.
-If you are going on a city break or short trip, consider whether you can get away with hand luggage only – not only will this save you money, it will allow you to stroll out of the airport while other passengers are waiting next to the luggage carousel.
+If you are going on a city break or short trip, consider whether you can get away with hand luggage only – not only will this save you money, but it will also allow you to stroll out of the airport while other passengers are waiting next to the luggage carousel.

 Additionally, don’t forget about food.
 If a meal isn’t included in your flight price, take a packed lunch instead of buying snacks on board and save your spending money for meals out when you have reached your destination.

-If, however, you simply can’t bear to travel without a few extras, factor these prices in when looking at flights – once you have added these in, it may be worth paying slightly more to travel with another company who include the extras for free.
-And make sure you avoid any rip-offs by reading our article "Low-cost carrier tricks and how to avoid them".
+If, however, you simply can’t bear to travel without a few extras, factor these prices in when looking at flights – once you have added these in, it may be worth paying slightly more to travel with another company who include the extras in the cost of the ticket.
+If you do want to add extras on to your flight, book them online before you travel to save hefty charges at the airport.

 6. Join a frequent flyer scheme